AdvancedPhotonSource/GSAS-II/docs/source/GSASIIscriptable.rst

-:attr:`~GSASIIscriptable.G2PwdrData.Peaks`               Provides access to the peak list data structure :attr:`~GSASIIscriptable.G2PwdrData.PeakList`            Provides the peak list parameter values :meth:`~GSASIIscriptable.G2PwdrData.Export_peaks`        Writes the peak parameters to a text file
+:attr:`~GSASIIscriptable.G2PwdrData.Peaks`               Provides access to the peak list data structure :attr:`~GSASIIscriptable.G2PwdrData.PeakList`            Provides the peak list parameter values :meth:`~GSASIIscriptable.G2PwdrData.Export_peaks`        Writes the peak parameters to a text file :meth:`~GSASIIscriptable.G2PwdrData.Limits`              Reads or sets the region of data used in fitting (histogram limits) :meth:`~GSASIIscriptable.G2PwdrData.Excluded`            Reads or sets regions of powder data that will be ignored
 =======================================================  ===============================================================================================================

 .. _Class_G2Single: